todogroup/osposurvey/2020/questions.md

 * More than 10 years
 * Don't know

+11. How many employees are part of your open source program?
+* 0 (no dedicated staff yet)
+* 1
+* 2-4
+* 5-9
+* 10+

-11. What are the areas where your company has most benefited from the open source program?
+12. What are the areas where your company has most benefited from the open source program?
 (Check all that apply)
 * Increased developer recruitment and retention
 * Increased speed and agility in the development cycle
 * Better license compliance